flashbots/suave-specs/specs/rigil/confidential-data-store.md

 }
 ```

-*Implementation Note: in our [suave-geth](https://github.com/flashbots/suave-geth/tree/main) reference implementation, we provide two `ConfidentialStorageBackend` the LocalConfidentialStore, storing data in memory in a simple dictionary and RedisStoreBackend, storing data in Redis.
+*Implementation Note: in our [suave-geth](https://github.com/flashbots/suave-geth/tree/main) reference implementation, we provide two `ConfidentialStorageBackend`: the LocalConfidentialStore, storing data in memory in a simple dictionary; and RedisStoreBackend, storing data in Redis.
 Redis was chosen to allow for fast iteration, but is not meant to be a long term solution.*

 ### Transport